-A: In simplest terms, it is the process of making finger sized holes in your lawn and depositing the removed material on the surface to break down.
-This allows fertilizer, water and oxygen to get to the roots where healthy grass originates.
+A: In simplest terms, it is the process of making finger-sized holes in your lawn.
+This, in turn, deposits the removed material on the surface to break down.
+Consequently, this allows fertilizer, water, and oxygen to get to the roots where healthy grass originates.

 Q: How do I know if my yard needs aeration?

 A: Known clay soils, heavy traffic, more than 1/2″ layer of thatch, standing water after irrigation or rain, or lawns that brown easily in heat are all excellent candidates for core aeration.
-In reality, any yard, healthy or not, can benefit from annual aeration.
+Any yard, healthy or not, can benefit from annual aeration.

 Q: How often should my lawn be aerated?

-A: In areas where the soil has a high clay content and compaction and thatch buildup is more prevalent, core aeration should be done twice a year.
-In areas of more sandy or loamy soils, annual aeration will result in continued healthy lawns and improved irrigation and fertilizing efficiency.
+A: In areas where the soil has a high clay content and compaction, and thatch buildup is more prevalent, core aeration should be done twice a year.
+However, in areas of more sandy or loamy soils, annual aeration will result in continued healthy lawns and improved irrigation and fertilizing efficiency.

-Q: When will I see positive results in my lawn?
+Q: When will I see positive results on my lawn?

 Q: Is aeration a one-time fix that can be discontinued when my lawn has improved?

-A: No. Core aeration needs to be a continual part of your lawn care plan just like fertilizing, weed and pest control, irrigation, and mowing.
-In some cases aeration can be reduced from twice a year to once a year after a couple of seasons.
+A: No. Core aeration must be a continual part of your lawn care plan, like fertilizing, weed and pest control, irrigation, and mowing.
+In some cases, aeration can be reduced from twice a year to once a year after a couple of seasons.

 Q: How deep and how many cores are required for effective core aeration?

-A: Generally, cores every 4″- 6″ and from 2″- 3″ deep will give best results.
-It is commonly accepted that the deeper and the closer together the better.
+A: Generally, cores every 4″- 6″ and from 2″- 3″ deep will give the best results.
+It is commonly accepted that the deeper and closer they are together, the better.
 The cores left in the yard will usually be about 5/8″ in diameter.

-Q: How long will it take for the cores left in my lawn to
+Q: How long will it take for the cores left on my lawn to

-A: Depending on weather, soil conditions, watering, and mowing frequency, the cores will break down and disappear in about two weeks.
-This process will add nutrients to your lawn.
-Raking up the cores reduces aeration effectiveness.
+A: Depending on the weather, soil conditions, watering, and mowing frequency, the cores will break down and disappear in about two weeks.
+Additionally, this process will add nutrients to your lawn, and raking up the cores reduces aeration effectiveness.

 Q&A used by permission from SourceOne Equipment Manufacturers